Helmut Mißner

-Helmut Mißner (19 May 1921 – 12 September 1944) was a former Luftwaffe fighter ace and recipient of the Knight's Cross of the Iron Cross during World War II.
+Helmut Mißner (19 May 1921 – 12 September 1944) was a former Luftwaffe fighter ace and recipient of the Knight's Cross of the Iron Cross.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II.
 He was credited with 82 aerial victories all over the Eastern Front.
 In 1944 he was killed in action over Sagan, Poland.

 Career

 Mißner entered the Luftwaffe 6 January 1941.
 In 1942 he was transferred to I./JG 54.
 Based on his experience, he was one of the instructors for the Luftwaffe.
 He was assigned to the Eastern Front and he had 82 aerial victories.
+On 17 July 1943, Mißner was credited with claiming JG 54s 5,000th aerial victory.